Query Age of Information: Freshness in Pull-Based Communication: MDP formulation and problem solution

-We define two cost functions; one for the \gls{pq} system, which does not depend on the query instant and will be used as baseline, and one for the \gls{qapa} system in which the cost is only considered when a query arrives.
-In the baseline \gls{pq} model, the cost is given by the AoI in any slot:
+We define two cost functions; one for the \gls{pq} system, which does not depend on the query instant and will be used as baseline, and one for the \gls{qapa} system, in which the cost is only considered when a query arrives.
+In the baseline \gls{pq} model, the cost is given by the \gls{aoi} in any slot:

-However, in the \gls{qapa} system, the cost is the AoI when a query arrives:
+However, in the \gls{qapa} system, the cost is the \gls{aoi} when a query arrives:

 In both cases, the objective is to find a policy $\pi^*$ that minimizes the long-term cost.
 In this initial work, we limit ourselves to consider the discounted case, which benefits from strong convergence guarantees, and defer the case with undiscounted costs to future work.
-To be specific, we aim at solving
+In this case, at least one optimal policy is guaranteed to exist as a stationary deterministic decision rule~\cite{bellman1957markovian}, i.e. $\pi^*: \mathcal{S}\to\mathcal{A}$.
+Specifically, we solve